-Existing studies on the nexus of automation and taxation mostly take an optimal taxation perspective.
-For example, \cite{acemoglu2020does} argue that the US tax system is biased in favor of capital which leads to a sub-optimal reduction of the labor share for ``marginally automated jobs''.
+Existing studies on the nexus of automation and taxation mostly take an optimal taxation perspective. \cite{acemoglu2020does} argue that the US tax system is biased in favor of capital, which leads to a sub-optimal reduction of the labor share for ``marginally automated jobs''.
 Applying the optimal taxation framework by \cite{diamond1971optimal} to a task-based model calibrated on US tax rates, the authors show how a tax reform could raise the labor share.
 Similarly, \cite{sussmuth2020taxation} analyze the impact of US taxation on the functional distribution of income and find that distributional changes (in favor of the capital share) can be partly attributed to labor and capital tax reforms during 1974-2008.
 They argue that changes in relative taxes also affect the use of robots.

 Other authors propose a robot tax to cope with the negative effects of automation on employment and income equality.
-In a theoretical study based on the current tax system in the US, \cite{rebelo2019should} show how a robot tax can be used to reduce inequality but at the cost of efficiency losses. \cite{gasteiger2017note} provide a theoretical analysis of a robot tax in overlapping generations model and show how it could raise per capita capital stock with positive long-run growth effects. \cite{kovacev2020taxing} argues theoretically that the robot-induced replacement of labor could lead to decreasing income taxes and higher transfer payment.
+In a theoretical study based on the current tax system in the US, \cite{rebelo2019should} show how a robot tax can be used to reduce inequality, but at the cost of efficiency losses. \cite{gasteiger2017note} provide a theoretical analysis of a robot tax in overlapping generations model and show how it could raise per capita capital stock with positive long-run growth effects. \cite{kovacev2020taxing} argues theoretically that the robot-induced replacement of labor could lead to decreasing income taxes and higher transfer payments.
 A robot tax is analyzed as an instrument to offset the negative effect on public finances.
 From a law-and-economics perspective, he shows how a robot tax could be implemented while keeping the disincentives for innovation minimal.

-Theoretical studies on robot taxes argue they can be used to reduce inequality and to secure public revenues.
-However, it remains controversial whether automation undermines governments' capacity to raise taxes.
-On that end, \citet{atkinson2019case} argues that the empirical evidence of a jobless future is poor since many studies ignore important second-order effects.
-Moreover, even if firms adopt robots they still pay taxes on profits, sales and wages of workers doing non-automated jobs which might increase with robot adoption.
+Theoretical studies on robot taxes argue that these taxes can be used to reduce inequality and to secure public revenues.
+However, it remains controversial whether automation really undermines governments' capacity to raise taxes. \citet{atkinson2019case} argues that empirical evidence of a jobless future is poor since many studies ignore important second-order effects.
+Moreover, even if firms adopt robots they still pay taxes on profits, sales and wages of workers doing non-automated jobs.